typesense/typesense-website/docs-site/content/guide/docsearch.md

 - Heroku
 - Render

 And many more.
-We recommend running the scraper in CI so that your search index will always stay up-to-date.
-(As opposed to e.g. a cron job that runs every day.)
+We recommend running the scraper in CI so that your search index will always stay up-to-date (as opposed to e.g. a cron job that runs every day).

 ## Step 2: Add a Search Bar to your Documentation Site